robfinch/Cores/Proposals/RISCV SSMMU Proposal.md

 ## The 1kB Page
 Many memory systems use a 4kB page size or larger.
 That size was not chosen here as the available memory is assumed to be small and a 4kB page size would result in too few pages of memory to support multiple tasks.
 A smaller page size results in less wasted space which is important with a small memory system.
 It’s a careful balance, an even smaller page size would waste less memory but would require a much larger page mapping ram.

+## Exceptions
+Unused page map entries should point to an unimplemented area of memory so that an access exception will be generated.
+It is assumed that an exception is generated for unimplemented regions of the address space.
+Alternately, one page of the memory space could be reserved as a general crash area if exceptions are not supported.
+Exceptions may be generated if the access rights specified in a base register don't match the type of access attempted.
+Since the mapping mechanism prevents access to unmapped memory areas an app may crash without affecting other apps.

 ## MVBASE
 mvbase atomically swaps the current value to Rd for a new value in Rs1 of the base register identified by Rs2.